FixingPixels/Aegis/README.md

 ### 1. Set Up Framework Structure

-1. Download the Aegis framework package
+1. Download the Aegis framework package from the [releases page](https://github.com/FixingPixels/Aegis/releases)
 2. **IMPORTANT**: Copy the `.context` directory to your project root:
    ```bash
    your-project/          # Your project root